Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment

-In order to understand how lack of point identification affects our ability to find a new policy, we will separate the value of a policy into two components: one that is point identifiable and one that is not.
-We will then attempt to \emph{partially identify} the latter term, and optimize for the worst-case value.
-To do this, we will use the fact that we can identify the conditional expectation of the potential outcome under the baseline policy as the conditional expectation of the observed outcome,
+To understand how the lack of overlap affects our ability to find a new policy, we will separate the value of a policy into identifiable and unidentifiable components.
+We will then consider scenarios where it is possible to at least \emph{partially identify} the latter term.
+To do so, we can write the value $V(\pi,m^\ast)$ in terms of the observed outcome $Y$ when our policy $\pi$ agrees with the baseline policy $\tilde{\pi}$, and the unidentifiable full model $m^\ast(a,\bx)$ when $\pi$ disagrees with $\tilde{\pi}$: